grnet/apimas/docs/drf_adapter.rst

         # your code.
 Return True or False.
         ...

-Example, imagine you have the following permission rules:
+For example, imagine you have the following permission rules:

 .. code-block:: python

-    rule = ('foo', 'update', 'anonymous', '*', 'open', 'section 1.1')
+    rule = ('foo', 'create', 'anonymous', '*', 'open', 'section 1.1')
     rule2 = ('foo', 'update', 'anonymous', 'number', 'submitted', 'section 1.1')

 In the above example, in the case of an update operation, the methods